 This is because the conductive coil in moving-coil dynamic drivers acts as a sort of “point source” in a centre concentric circle of the diaphragm.
 As the coil moves, it causes a more rounded diaphragm movement.
 This creates a spherical sound wavefront.

-Planar magnetic diaphragms, on the other hand, have their conductors placed across almost the entire area of the diaphragm.
-As the conductor moves, it moves the entire diaphragm (except for the perimeter/circumference that is connected to the housing).
+On the other hand, Planar magnetic diaphragms have their conductors placed across almost the entire area of the diaphragm.
+As the conductor moves, it moves the entire diaphragm (except for the perimeter/circumference connected to the housing).
 This creates a planar sound wavefront.

 Spherical wavefronts tend to “flatten out” toward a more planar wavefront as they travel through a medium.